Are you looking for how to get more interior design clients?

 Businesses using blogs as part of their content marketing mix get 67% more leads than those who don’t.
 [Hubspot]

-Having a blog can super-charge your interior design because and become a client generating machine.
+Having a blog can super-charge online interior designers and become a client generating machine.

 It gives you an opportunity to really show off your skills, make sure you use imagery on your own projects to really make yourself stand out.
 But be careful not to make your blog posts too ‘salesy’ as it’s a perfect way to turn off your readers.